A Crash Course in Optimizing Your Author Blog for the Search Engines

 To support sales of your books by communicating with current readers and helping to attract new ones.

-If you’re a non-fiction author and have built up a website marketing funnel to profit from your readers (offering courses, consulting, services… ), then your site is essential for turning a book reader into a customer.
+Suppose you’re a non-fiction author and have built a website marketing funnel to profit from your readers (offering courses, consulting, and services… ).
+In that case, your site is essential for turning a book reader into a customer.
 Plus, it can attract new customers that haven’t even seen your books!

-Or you may want to have a site to talk about the process of writing and publishing, whether anyone is reading your site or not!
+Or you may want to have a site to talk about the writing and publishing process, whether anyone is reading your site or not!
 Perhaps to get your ideas out of your head or as a great way to network and communicate with other authors.
 You may even wish to use your site to build an audience of writers.
-If you’ve had success with self-publishing, you can use your site to offer them advice, consulting, and services.
+If you’ve succeeded with self-publishing, you can use your location to offer them advice, consulting, and services.

 But either way, the bigger your audience, the more your site benefits you and your business.